dinde451/jarr.d1/Jarulfs_Guide.md

   - > Note that the mlvl is the one modified for difficulty level when
     > the item comes from a monster.

+  - > The ilvl for an item from a normal or special monster will equal
+    > the mlvl.

 Of all the possible base items, one is chosen at random with an equal probability for all items.
 Bows, however, are actually counted twice if